charlehsin/terraform-on-azure/tutorials-api-management/step6-import-api-and-transform/README.md

-# Get started on using Terraform to import an API and transform the output to protect it
+# Get started on using Terraform to import an API and protect it

 This is based on the knowledge on top of "step2-create-instance" and "step3-import-api".
 We will use an existing API Management instance.